Skip to Content

 Insert the rod into the block until it seats against the camshaft, now depress the valve spring using your thumb and slide the rocker onto the rod tip.
 Repeat for the second rod.

-Ideally, valve clearance should be checked, it’s covered in the video library or check out this post “Mower engine valve adjustment” or check out the valve adjustment video here.
+Ideally, valve clearance should be checked; it’s covered in the video library.
+Check out this post, “Mower engine valve adjustment” or check out the valve adjustment video here.